-2013 Performance RSUs.
-In 2013, equity grants constituted approximately 32.4% to 45.0% of our named executive officers' target total direct compensation (base salary, cash incentive and equity incentive award opportunities, assuming target levels of performance).
-The number of RSUs we granted each executive was the product of his or her 2013 base salary and a specified award multiple, divided by the closing price of the company's common stock on the grant date:
+In 2014, equity grants constituted approximately 47% to 32% of our named executive officers' target total direct compensation (base salary, cash incentive and equity incentive award opportunities, assuming target levels of performance).

+Number of Performance RSUs Granted.
+The number of RSUs granted was the product of each officer's 2014 base salary and an award multiple, divided by the closing price of the company's common stock on the grant date:

-of RSUs Granted = (2013 Base Salary) x (Award Multiple) Grant Date Closing Common Stock Price
+of RSUs Granted = 2014 Base Salary x Award Multiple Grant Date Closing Common Stock Price

-The table below shows the award multiples we used to calculate awards for the named executive officers and the estimated value of the awards on the grant date (assuming that the company will perform at target levels over the performance period and using the closing price of the company's common stock on the grant date).
+The table below shows the award multiples we used to calculate the awards for the named executive officers and the estimated value of the awards on the grant date (assuming that the company will perform at target levels over the performance period and using the closing price of the company's common stock on the grant date).